Trump warns of prolonged Iran blockade, oil prices surge - PRESS AI WORLD

 side-post-image

-• Trump warns the US blockade against Iran could last for months
+• Trump warns that a U.S. naval blockade on Iran could last for months.

-• Oil prices surged by over 7% following the blockade announcement
+• Oil prices surged to over $126, the highest in four years, following the announcement.

 SHARE THIS ARTICLE: